 Below is the list of required courses.
-Download PDF files of the 20-page Student Guide (which includes the list of courses you need to take, also at the bottom of this screen) and the 2-page Portfolio Assessment Rubric below to find out all about the new program.
+Please review the Portfolio Requirement and Assessment Rubric below to find out about the details of this program.

 History/Social Science SSMPP Advisor